bibleexchange/courses/book-of-romans/001_doctrinal/703_pauls-captivity-to-the-law-of-sin.md

 ## The Law is Holy, And Just and Good (vs. 7-13)

-In Romans 7:7-13, Paul establishes the goodness of God’s Law and the wickedness of sin.
+In Romans 7:7-13, Paul establishes the goodness of God&apos;s Law and the wickedness of sin.
 Service to the letter of the Law cannot make one righteous, but in its exactness it awakens the sinner to his need of Christ.

 <table id="law-reveals" style="border:solid 5px gray; padding:10px; text-align:center;">
 <thead></thead>